Boldy97/ironwood-scripts/README.md

   * this will update the plugin.js in the root folder every time a change is made to the scripts
 * You can now load the page, and the scripts should be there

+# How to release

+These are the steps I follow.
+You will not be able to do this, I'm just putting it here for posterity.

+* `cd packager`
+* `./bump.sh patch` (or minor/major)
+* trigger update in greasyfork
+* release in admin interface with patchnotes

 # FAQ

 ## What's this module registry ?